-In 2013, I have been hired as research engineer in bioinformatics at the Institut de Génétique Humaine in Montpellier where I wrote tools to analyze high-throughput sequencing data, especially small RNA-seq.
+In 2013, I was hired as research engineer in bioinformatics at the Institut de Génétique Humaine in Montpellier where I was involved in various system administration, programming, and data analysis tasks.
+I mainly wrote tools to analyze high-throughput sequencing data, especially small RNA-seq.

 See also my page at the bioinformatics and biostatistics hub.